 Students may not make up a missed test, exam or quiz without a valid reason for their absence (illness, family emergency).
-It is the student's responsibility to contact their instructors before the absence, or within 24 hours after missing the formal assessment.
+It is the student's responsibility to contact their instructors before the absence.
 The instructor will review the reason the student missed and determine if the circumstance justifies the student being allowed to take the formal assessment.
 Approved make-up assessments must be taken outside of the student's regular class schedule and during a time and location agreed upon between the student and instructor.
 Students are not to miss another class in order to make-up an assessment for another course.
 If the student fails to show on the date and time of the makeup assessment, the student will not be permitted to reschedule the makeup and the assessment and will earn a 0% grade.